ibm-build-lab/terraform-ibm-cloud-pak/modules/cp4na/README.md

 ## Provisioning this module in a Terraform Script

-**NOTE:** an OpenShift cluster is required to install this module.
+**NOTE:** an OpenShift cluster with at least 5 nodes of size 16x64 is required to install this module.
 This can be an existing cluster or can be provisioned using our [roks](https://github.com/ibm-build-lab/terraform-ibm-cloud-pak/tree/main/modules/roks) Terraform module.

 ### Provisioning the CP4NA Module